MV Powerful

-The MV Powerful is a Danish-flagged cargo ship owned by Excel Maritime Carriers Ltd. of Greece.
-It was attacked with the intention of hijack by Somali pirates using assault rifles on November 11, 2008 in the Gulf of Aden off the Horn of Africa.
+MV Powerful is a Danish-flagged cargo ship owned by Excel Maritime Carriers Ltd. of Greece.
+It was attacked with the intention of hijack by Somali pirates using assault rifles on 11 November 2008 in the Gulf of Aden off the Horn of Africa.
 Its capture was thwarted by the Royal Marines of the British frigate, HMS Cumberland, as well as the crew of a Russian Neustrashimy-class frigate.

-The November 11, 2008 incident off Somalia's coast occurred 60 nmi south of the Yemeni coast, in the Gulf of Aden.
+The 11 November 2008 incident off Somalia's coast occurred 60 nmi south of the Yemeni coast, in the Gulf of Aden.
+The pirates approached the vessel in a dhow, but were repelled by helicopters from the British and possibly Russian ships.
+The dhow was later detected by the Cumberland, and a unit of Royal Marines gave chase in a rigid craft.
+The pirates fired upon the Marines; the Marines returned fire and killed two pirates.
+The remaining pirates surrendered and one additional pirate died of injuries sustained in the conflict.
 The engagement was attributed to Operation Enduring Freedom - Horn of Africa and was described by The Times as "the first time the Royal Navy had been engaged in a fatal shoot-out on the high seas in living memory."